jiezhouecon/bureaucracy_similarity/README.md

 # bureaucracy_similarity
+Version control for similarity measures: [google spreadsheet](https://docs.google.com/spreadsheets/d/1okaSgrF8otUqJFWOtA0KGQf6xKsMt3GUVxFO8Ff8Ht4/edit#gid=0).

 The code file `similarity.py` contrains functions for calculating several similarity measures.
 You may download this in your working directory and import it in the follwoing way:
 ```
 from similarity import calculator
 ```